This blog may contain affiliate links. Read our disclosure policy for more info.

 Abel Tasman is on the northern tip of the South Island.
 Nelson is the closest major city, and it’s 59 kilometers (37 miles) away from the park’s southern entrance in Mārahau.

 It takes about an hour to drive to Abel Tasman from Nelson, so it’s easy to do as a quick South Island road trip.
+You can also visit from the charming town of Motueka which is only a 25-minute drive away.
 Meanwhile, Wainui Bay is the closest town to the northern entrance of the park.

 Related Read: Another great drive in this area is the road trip between Nelson and Picton!